Self worth and finding peace within

 “Not the world, not what’s outside of us, but what we hold inside traps us.
 We may not be responsible for the world that created our minds, but we can take responsibility for the mind with which we create our world.”
 Gabor Mate

-That which I create a safe and supportive space for my clients includes:
+That which I create a safe, neutral, supportive, interpretive, and confidential space for my clients to work through includes:

 -

 Building self-worth, self-confidence, self-acceptance and/ or self-compassion.
-Working through unhelpful thinking patterns and self-limiting beliefs, and subsequently building new ways.
-Cultivating deeper self and other awareness.
 Enabling personal agency.

 -